VenketeshPanda/EcommerceApplicationMS/README.md

 - Used Flyway for all the schema migrations.
 - It acts as a Client LB for User service for the request that has to go through the product service.
 - Configured Prometheus for all the metrics visualization.
 - Added Dockerfile to containerize and deploy the application quickly.
+- Acts as a resource server of OAuth2.
 - Link to the repository: https://github.com/VenketeshPanda/ProductService

 **User service:**
 - This service acts as the user base of the project.
 - All the signup, login and logout functionalities are implemented here.
 - I have used Spring Security and implemented OAuth2 for authenticating the users.
+Acts as the authorization server for OAuth2.
 - Also acts as a producer to trigger an event to send email notification whenever a new user signs up.
 - Link to the repository: https://github.com/VenketeshPanda/UserService